 There is no such thing as paid paternity leave for males in India.
-Both unpaid paternity leaves, and paid leave for parents caring for children are benefits offered by the Central Government.
+Both unpaid paternity leaves and paid leave for parents caring for children are benefits offered by the Central Government.
 On the other hand, in the case of contract employees in India, the right to do so lies solely with the employer.

-- Fair Salary & Bonus for workers
+- Fair Salaries & Bonuses for workers

 The provision of fair and suitable compensation to an employee is the raison d’être of the employment relationship.
-Equal compensation for equal labor is mandated by the Constitution whether you are a permanent or a contractual employee in India.
+Equal compensation for equal labour is mandated by the Constitution whether you are a permanent or a contractual employee in India.

-- Work Schedules That Take into Account Overtime Pay
+- Work Schedules That Take Into Account Overtime Pay

 Every contractual employee in India has the right to demand that their employer provide a clean, well-kept environment, together with the most fundamental conveniences.